Novice Rider Courses (Motorcycles provided by Training Wheels)

 Do I need my own motorcycle to take the course?

 Training Wheels will provide the motorcycles.
 You do not need to have your own motorcycle for the basic rider course.
-You do, however, need to bring your own motorcycle for the experienced rider course.
+You do, however, need to bring your own motorcycle for the BRC2 course.

 Do I need to bring my own helmet?